akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Harold received him with courtesy—the hospitality a thegn owed to a knight.
 Beatrice served the meal, keeping her eyes down, her mother’s voice in her ear: *Watch, and listen.*

 Sir Guy was charming.
-He spoke of his lands in Normandy, of his family’s long service to the crown, of the wars he had fought in the king’s name.
+He spoke of his rich lands in Normandy, of his family’s long service to the crown, of the wars he had fought in the king’s name.
 He praised Harold’s sword, the stoutness of Stanwey’s walls.

 “A holding like this should be protected,” he said, his gaze drifting to Beatrice.
 “A daughter needs strong hands to guard her inheritance.”